-Acknowledgements: the author thanks all the colleagues and friends that shared with him ideas and comments on the development of FLUXNET and thanks the whole FLUXNET community for the very constructive and open spirit that helped to build a so nice bottom-up coalition.
-Thanks also to the reviewers and the editor for the comments and suggestions needed to improve the clearness and completeness.
+Acknowledgements.
+The author thanks all the colleagues and friends who shared with him ideas and comments on the development of FLUXNET and thanks the whole FLUXNET community for the very constructive and open spirit that helped to build such a nice bottom-up coalition.
+Thanks also to the reviewers and the editor for the comments and suggestions needed to improve the clearness and completeness of the paper.

-285 Financial support: the author thanks the support of the RINGO (Grant Agreement 730944) and ENVRIFAIR (Grant Agreement 824068) H2020 European projects for the development of a new and more integrated scheme of FLUXNET and the E-SHAPE (Grant Agreement 820852) H2020 European project to support a first pilot study on the operational use of FLUXNET data.
+Financial support.
+This research has been supported by the RINGO (grant agreement 730944) and ENVRI-FAIR (grant agreement 824068) H2020 European projects for the development of a new and more integrated scheme of FLUXNET and the E-SHAPE (grant agreement 820852) H2020 European project for supporting the first pilot study on the operational use of FLUXNET data.